 4. The Learning Outcomes as Master Plan for Design chapter introduces: the role of learning outcomes in online, face-to-face and blended course design.
 Here blended teachers will use Bloom's Taxonomy of Educational Objectives to develop clear learning outcomes for an online or blended course or chapter.
 They will also evaluate students learning outcomes to make sure they are specific, measurable, attainable, and relevant and timed appropriately for the length of a given course or chapter.
 Topics include: Introduction to Course Design Cycle: Constructive Alignment (Learners construct meaning from what they do to learn.
-The teacher makes a deliberate alignment between the planned learning outcomes have three main components: an action word that identifies the performance to be demonstrated; a learning statement that specifies what learning will be demonstrated in the performance; a broad statement of the criterion or standard for acceptable performance.
+The teacher makes a deliberate alignment between the planned learning activities and the learning outcomes.).
+Writing Learning Outcomes: Learning Outcomes have three main components: an action word that identifies the performance to be demonstrated; a learning statement that specifies what learning will be demonstrated in the performance; a broad statement of the criterion or standard for acceptable performance.